INFORMATION FOR BUSINESSES AND EMPLOYEES

 - Amusement Parks – (PDF): | English |

 - Long-Term Care Facilities – (PDF): | English | Chinese | Spanish | Vietnamese | Tagalog

 Below you will find information on loan programs, tax assistance along with information for employees impacted by either the virus or the order to shelter in place.

 Note that this situation remains fluid and information about programs is still evolving.
 These are the known resources available to businesses currently.
-The information will start with the different loan programs that are available to Gilroy businesses along with SBA funding that has recently become available due to Federal and State disaster declarations.

 The State of California Treasurer’s Office Small Business Resources Page has a great deal of information available for businesses including grants and other programs by County and City.

 We are proud to partner with the California Hispanic Chambers of Commerce and the California Small Business COVID-19 Relief Grant Program providing micro-grants ranging from $5,000 to $25,000 to eligible small businesses and nonprofits impacted by COVID-19.
 Please visit https://cahcc.mylendistry.com/login to apply today!
 The application deadline is January 13.

 California Rebuilding Fund– 3 or 5-year term loans with a fixed annual interest rate that is currently 4.25%, businesses who employed 50 or less full-time equivalent employees (FTEs) and had gross revenues of less than $2.5 million or below in 2019 are eligible to apply.